payfurl/woocommerce/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to WooCommerce > Settings > Payments and configure the PayFURL settings.

+== External services ==
+This plugin connects to the payFURL API to collect payment details and process payments.
+Payment details are collected when a payment is processed through payFURL on the checkout page.

 == Frequently Asked Questions ==

 = How do I obtain API keys? =